KELLER GROUP PLC - Director Declaration

 Keller Group plc ("Keller"), the world's largest geotechnical specialist contractor, announces the following external board appointment in accordance with paragraph 9.6.14R of the Listing Rules of the Financial Conduct Authority:

-Dr Paul Withers, Senior Independent Director of Keller, will be appointed to the Board of Tyman plc with effect from 1 February 2020.
+Peter Hill CBE, Non-Executive Chairman of Keller, will be appointed to the Board of Petra Diamonds Limited with effect from 1 January 2020.

 For further information, please contact: